Institute for Public Health Innovation (IPHI) Logo

 DC Vaccine Alliance

-Key priorities of the DC Vaccine Alliance include:
+DC Vaccine Alliance priorities include:

 • Understanding attitudes and perceptions around immunizations and awareness of school vaccination requirements